-While the Arcade had been enormously profitable during Cole's lifetime, revenue from the store had been declining.
-And there was now disagreement among the trustees about how to revive its fortunes.
+While the arcade had been enormously profitable during Cole's lifetime, revenue from the store had been slowly declining.
+Maintenance on the huge property was costly, and it faced growing competition from more budget oriented competitors.

-By 1924, only six years after Cole's death, the Arcade was running at a loss.
+By 1924, only six years after Cole's death, the arcade was in financial trouble.

-The Bourke Street property was auctioned and bought by G.J Coles and Co. (no relation) for ₤200 000, and was subsequently demolished and rebuilt as a department store.
-A small reminder of the restless nature of city life, where nothing, however beloved at one time, is truly permanent.
+The Bourke Street property was auctioned and bought by G.J Coles and Co. (no relation) for ₤200 000.
+It was subsequently demolished, and a new department store built in its place.
+David Jones operates from the location today.

-The glass-topped arcade through to Collins Street was also sold but preserved; renamed Howey Street, present day it is home to a little strip of upmarket shops and cafes.
+The glass-topped arcade through to Collins Street was also sold but preserved.
+Renamed Howey Place, present day it is home to a little strip of upmarket shops and cafes.

 If you look up though, the old charm remains.